itsLawrey/Portfolio/BlackHole/readme.md

 Each player's ships can only move in a straight line until they find an obstacle in their path.
 The goal is to drive more than half of your ships into the black hole.

+The code is based on the model-view structure.

 ### Functions
 - You can save, load, start a new game.
 - Click to select a ship, then click again in the main four directions to make it move.